fny/greenlight/README.md

 If you're using VSCode, you should use the workspace specific configurations provided in this repo.

+## Comment Annotations

+Prefix your comments with the following when an action item needs to be taken.

+ - TODO: There's something that needs to get done
+ - FIXME: There's something broken here.
+ - HACK: This is a temporary hack to get something working that needs improvement.
+ - PERF: There's something here that needs to be sped up.
+ - I18N: There's something that needs to be translated
+ - REFACTOR: The code is ugly.
+ - UGLY: The presentation to the user is ugly.

+## Commit Messages

+Prefix your commits with the following so we know what's happening.
+We aim to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

+ - feat: new feature, corresponds to a MINOR version update
+ - fix: a bug fix corresponds to a PATCH version update
+ - docs: changes to the documentation
+ - style: formatting, missing semi colons, etc
+ - refactor: refactoring production code
+ - test: adding missing tests, refactoring tests;
+ - chore: updating tasks
+ - BREAKING CHANGE: when you shake things up

+For commits associated with releases (e.g. the CHANGELOG update) use the following format:

+ - release: vMAJOR.MINOR.PATCH 🎊

+Feel free to change the emoji.

 ---

 This is Faraz's brain dump.
 Please ignore for now.